How do I skip certain profiles/companies?

 So National Trust will be turned into national\Wtrust

-Now when you start the auto-visit, Dux-Soup will scan each line item for the text:
+Now when you start the auto-visit, Dux-Soup will scan each line item searching for the matching text: